jmrundle/Handicap-Calculator/README.md

 # HandicapCalculator

-A golf handicap is a number that represents a golfer's individual skill level, and it can be used for golfers of different skill levels to compete at an even playing field.
-The Handicap Calculator uses an individual's scoring data and USGA difficulty ratings to calculate a user's golf handicap.
+A golf handicap is a number that represents an individual golfer's scoring ability, and it can be used for golfers of different skill levels to compete at an even playing field.
+The Handicap Calculator tracks a user's scoring data and USGA course difficulty ratings to calculate and manage a user's golf handicap.

 # Scripts